Indy Neidell: Mediakraft and The Great War series

 Neidell was approached by Mediakraft, the producers of The Great War, to host the series after they saw a series of videos he had produced between May and September 2013 about the history of baseball, entitled Watch Sunday Baseball.
 The Great War spin-off YouTube channel "It's History" also featured Neidell as a guest host for episodes on famous military campaigns.

-The Great War project officially ended on November 11, 2018, exactly 100 years after the signing of the Armistice at Compiègne which formally ended all hostilities in the First World War.
+The Great War project officially ended on 11 November 2018, exactly 100 years after the signing of the Armistice at Compiègne which formally ended all hostilities in the First World War.
 Neidell stated in his finale video that the channel will continue to release some episodes about events following the First World War.
 As for himself, Neidell has moved on to focus on other projects, such as the aforementioned World War II series.

 TimeGhost History

 Neidell would launch the TimeGhost History YouTube channel in June 2017 with Spartacus Olsson, the creator of The Great War and the producer of it for its first two years.
 The first feature was day-by-day coverage of the Cuban Missile Crisis, 55 years to the day after the event.
+The group returned to cover the event in more detail beginning in June 2020 in their The Cuban Missile Crisis Day by Day series.
 In April 2018, they launched the "Between 2 Wars" series to recap the Interwar period.
 During September 2020, TimeGhost announced in a YouTube video on their channel that a second season of Between 2 Wars would be launched; named "Zeitgeist" with the first episode being released in October 2020.